Heal All (Prunella vulgaris) leaves

 • When you look a the leaves they look like your skin after you have been swimming for a few hours.
 They have a “crinkled” appearance and

-• Heal All has a minty smell when you crush it.
+• Self Heal has a minty smell when you crush it.

-Habitat: Heal All thrives in moist, shaded, and well fertilized environments found in many lawns.
+Habitat: Self Heal thrives in moist, shaded, and well fertilized environments found in many lawns.

-Heal All is a good indicator weed for shade.
+Self Heal is a good indicator weed for shade.
 For more information on weeds check out our weed ID Chart.

 How to control Heal All.